Sam-Osian/submission-joss/paper/paper.md

 # Summary

-Prevention of Future Death (PFD) reports are how coroners in England and Wales alert others to circumstances that may lead to further deaths.
-Each report sets out the context of an individual case, factors contributing to their death, and concerns that, if addressed, could prevent similar tragedies from taking place.
+Prevention of Future Death (PFD) reports are used by coroners in England and Wales to alert individuals and organisations to circumstances that may lead to further deaths.
+Each report outlines the context, contributing factors, and concerns that, if addressed, could prevent similar tragedies.

-While these documents represent a rare, ground-level view into public safety risks, research involving PFD reports has been notoriously challenging.
+Although these documents offer a rare, ground-level view of public safety risks, research involving PFD reports has been notoriously challenging.
 Assembling a usable dataset requires extensive manual effort: downloading, screening, and extracting information from thousands of inconsistently formatted documents.
 This has placed effective analysis out of reach for many.

-*PFD Toolkit* is a Python package designed to overcome these barriers.
-It automates the end-to-end workflow of loading, screening, and analysing PFD data.
+*PFD Toolkit* is a Python package designed to overcome these barriers, automating the loading, screening, and analysing of PFD data.
 Using large language models (LLMs) and Vision-LLMs (supporting both proprietary and open source models), it extracts structured information from text and scanned reports.
 Users can perform natural language searches of reports, discover recurring themes, and extract features at scale for rapid analysis.

 # Statement of need